MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-configure-network-settings.md

 > [!INCLUDE [Preview customer token](includes/preview-feature.md)]

-If you haven't already done so, read [Plan Location-Based Routing for Direct Routing](location-based-routing-plan.md) to review other steps you'll need to take before you deploy network settings for Location-Based Routing.
+If you haven't already done so, read [Plan Location-Based Routing for Direct Routing](location-based-routing-plan.md) to review other steps you'll need to take before you configure network settings for Location-Based Routing.

 This article describes how to configure network settings for Location-Based Routing.
 After you deploy Phone System Direct Routing in your organization, the next steps are to create and set up network regions, network sites, and network subnets.
 To complete the steps in this article, you'll need some familiarity with PowerShell cmdlets.
 To learn more, see [Teams PowerShell Overview](teams-powershell-overview.md).